One Dead, Three Injured in Pine Bluff Shooting

 This marks the city's second homicide in 24 hours.

-Police say they responded to a call at 2600 W 34th Avenue in reference to someone being shot around 1:00 a.m.
+Police say they responded to a call around 1 a.m. at 2600 W. 34th Ave. in reference to someone being shot.

 When officers arrived, they found multiple people with gunshot wounds.

-One of the victims, a 36-year-old male, was pronounced dead on scene.
+One of the victims, a 36-year-old man, was pronounced dead at the scene.

-Two victims with gunshot wounds left the scene and transported themselves to a hospital.
-The fourth victim was transported to a local hospital with serious but non-life threatening injuries.
+Two victims with gunshot wounds left the scene and took themselves to a hospital.
+The fourth victim was taken to the hospital with serious but not life-threatening injuries.

 Investigators say based on information gathered so far, a car approached a house and an occupant opened fire on the victims that were outside of the home.